tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-18-vertica-tip-best-practices.markdown

 - SQL
 ---

-This post lists some of best practices that I learnt when working with Vertica database.
+This post lists some tips and tricks that I learnt when working with Vertica database.

 ### General Tips and Tricks

 #### CREATE (INSERT)

 * If you want to write data directly to disk and bypass memory, then you should include `/*+ direct */` as a parameter in your `INSERT` statement.
 This is especially helpful when you are loading data for big files into Vertica.
-If you do NOT use `/*+ direct */`, then `INSERT` statement first uses memory, which may be more useful when you want to optimally do inserts and run queries.
+If you don't use `/*+ direct */`, then `INSERT` statement first uses memory, which may be more useful when you want to optimally do inserts and run queries.

 * ALWAYS include `COMMIT` in your SQL statements when you are creating or updating Vertica schemas, because there is NO auto commit in Vertica.

 * If you are copying a table, **DO NOT** use `CREATE TABLE copy AS SELECT * FROM source`.
 This will give you a copy table with default projections and storage policy.
 Instead, you should use `CREATE TABLE` statement with the [`LIKE existing_table` clause](https://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/AdministratorsGuide/Tables/CreatingATableLikeAnother.htm) and use `INSERT /*+ direct */` statement.
 Creating a table with `LIKE` option replicates the table definition and storage policy associated with the source table, which can make significant difference in data loading performance.
-Note that the `LIKE` clause does not work if the table is a temporary table.
+Note that the `LIKE` clause does not work if the existing source table is a temporary table.

 ``` sql DO NOT do this
 create table to_schema.to_table_name